King of Jerusalem: House of Anjou (1152–1205)

 However, an assassination attempt was made against Hugh.
 Fulk, or his supporters, were commonly believed responsible, though direct proof never surfaced.
 The scandal was all that was needed for the queen's party to take over the government in what amounted to a palace coup.
 Author and historian Bernard Hamilton wrote that the Fulk's supporters "went in terror of their lives" in the palace.
 Contemporary author and historian William of Tyre wrote of Fulk "he never attempted to take the initiative, even in trivial matters, without (Melisende's) consent".
 The result was that Melisende held direct and unquestioned control over the government from 1136 onwards.
-Sometime before 1136 Fulk reconciled with his wife, and a second son, Amalric was born.
+Sometime before 1136 Fulk reconciled with his wife, and a second son, Amalric, was born.

-In 1143, while the king and queen were on holiday in Acre, Fulk was killed in a hunting accident.
+In 1143, while the king and queen were on holiday in Acre, Fulk was mortally wounded in a hunting accident.
 His horse stumbled, fell, and Fulk's skull was crushed by the saddle, "and his brains gushed forth from both ears and nostrils", as William of Tyre describes.
 He was carried back to Acre, where he lay unconscious for three days before he died.
 He was buried in the Church of the Holy Sepulchre in Jerusalem.
 Though their marriage started in conflict, Melisende mourned for him privately as well as publicly.
-Fulk was survived by his son Geoffrey of Anjou by his first wife, and Baldwin III and Amalric I by Melisende.
+Fulk was survived by his son Geoffrey Plantagenet, Count of Anjou by his first wife, and Baldwin III and Amalric I by Melisende.

 Baldwin III ascended the throne with his mother as co-ruler, in 1143.
-His early reign was laced with squabbles with his mother over the possession of Jerusalem, till 1153, when he took personal hold of the government.
+His early reign was laced with squabbles with his mother over the possession of Jerusalem, till 1152, when he took personal hold of the government.
 He died in 1163, without heirs, and the kingdom passed to his brother, Amalric I, although there was some opposition among the nobility to Amalric's wife Agnes; they were willing to accept the marriage in 1157 when Baldwin III was still capable of siring an heir, but now the Haute Cour refused to endorse Amalric as king unless his marriage to Agnes was annulled.
-The hostility to Agnes, it must be admitted, may be exaggerated by the chronicler William of Tyre, whom she prevented from becoming Latin Patriarch of Jerusalem decades later, as well as from William's continuators like Ernoul, who hints at a slight on her moral character: "car telle n'est que roine doie iestre di si haute cite comme de Jherusalem" ("there should not be such a queen for so holy a city as Jerusalem").
+The hostility to Agnes may have been exaggerated by the chronicler William of Tyre, whom she prevented from becoming Latin Patriarch of Jerusalem decades later, as well as from William's continuators like Ernoul, who hints at a slight on her moral character: "car telle n'est que roine doie iestre di si haute cite comme de Jherusalem" ("there should not be such a queen for so holy a city as Jerusalem").

 Nevertheless, consanguinity was enough for the opposition.
 Amalric agreed and ascended the throne without a wife, although Agnes continued to hold the title Countess of Jaffa and Ascalon and received a pension from that fief's income.
-The church ruled that Amalric, and Agnes' children were legitimate and preserved their place in the order of succession.
-Through her children Agnes would exert much influence in Jerusalem for almost 20 years.
+The church ruled that Agnes's children were legitimate and preserved their place in the order of succession.
+Through them Agnes would exert much influence in Jerusalem for almost 20 years.
 Almaric was succeeded by his son by Agnes, Baldwin IV.